 The next stop was the nearby Toya Jigokudani (Hell Valley) where we were treated to a breath-taking view of hot steam vents, sulphurous streams and other volcanic activity.
 The snowfall was now heavier and when blended with the rising steam in the valley it somehow created an even more spectacular view and atmosphere.
 Then came dessert time - some members of the tour group started emerging from the park service centre with ice cream in hand.
 Somehow ice cream tastes better when it's consumed at below zero degree.

 Soon it was time for the much talked about Hokkaido seafood meal where you get to savour Hokkaido's king crab, hairy crab, abalone, scallops, etc. First, the group proceeded to the market to select and purchase their seafood.
 Then it's up to the restaurant for the steamboat meal.
 I have been told by many who were here before of how delicious and sweet the food is.
 To be frank I am not much of a sashimi fan and so I found the meal just ok (I'm a true blue Singaporean so give me my chilli and pepper crabs anytime).
-But my kids, who love sashimi, enjoyed the meal The "herd" then proceeded back downstairs for some shopping, buying among other things, lavender pillows (filled with lavender that helps calms nerves and induces sleep) and the Hokkaido Horse Oil Cream (this is made from oil from the skins of horses; supposedly good for dry skin).

 The next stop was the Ainu Village at Shiraoi.
 This is a re-created Ainu village on the shores of Lake Poroto, with homes and buildings constructed in the original native style of these indigenous inhabitants of Hokkaido.
 We visited the Ainu museum first to view the displays there that relate to us the Ainu history, culture and traditions.
 This was followed by a performance of traditional Ainu folk dances inside a cise (a thatched house).